PostCenter/botcenter-dsl/index.md

 keywords: purpose language execution model runtime introduction
 sidebar: mydoc_sidebar
 permalink: index.html
 summary: Botlang is an embedded functional domain-specific language (DSL) designed for scripting flexible and powerful interactive bots.
+It comes with an IDE and testing framework.
 ---

 ## Purpose